 Buyers should begin the mortgage process and become pre-approved for a home loan before starting to search for a home.

-Besides, sellers and real estate agents often choose not to work with homebuyers who are not pre-approved, because they don’t want to waste time.
-Without a pre-approval letter from a lender, a homebuyer could make an offer on a home that is rejected by the seller simply based on the fact that the buyer is not approved for a mortgage.
+Besides, sellers and real estate agents often choose not to work with homebuyers who are not pre-approved because they don’t want to waste time.
+Without a pre-approval letter from a lender, a homebuyer could make an offer on a home that the seller rejected simply because the buyer is not approved for a mortgage.